pieterdewet21/hotspot-manufacturers/atom-design-and-innovation.md

 |:-------------:|:------:|
 |WM1302 (LoRa Gateway)|	Certified with CE, FCC, and TELEC|
 |Raspberry PI CM4|	TBD|

+ICASA Type approval is in process for the Proton Hotspot Miner.
+This device will then be authorised to be used in South Africa and involves verification of the Equipment's compliance with the applicable standards and other regulatory requirements.

 ## Manufacturing Information
 We have extensive experience with developing and implementing our own radio-frequency (RF) networks for our IoT products.
 We manufactured and sold up to 500 of our own gateways.
 We also have experience with the Sigfox network, but due to uncertainties, all IoT devices will be reworked to communicate via the LoRa network.
 This will enable us to quickly deploy our first manufactured gateways to existing clients and to expand from this.